filipluca/GWAS_sex_specific_fitness_and_the_X_chromosome/README.md

-# Sex and sex-linkage shape polygenic fitness variation in D. melanogaster
+# The effects of sex and sex-linkage on polygenic fitness variation in Drosophila melanogaster

 Welcome!